Sexual Misconduct of the Middle Classes

 Sexual Misconduct of the Middle Classes is a 2020 play written by Canadian playwright Hannah Moscovitch.
 It is the winner of the 2021 Governor General's Literary Award for English-language drama.
 The play was published by Playwrights Canada Press in 2021.

-Plot
+Premise

 After his third divorce, a novelist and star lecturer is tortured with self-loathing when he notices himself liking a pupil — a girl in a red coat.
 The girl turns out to be a major fan of his work and who just so happens to live down the street from him.

 Dates, venues, and companies

 Following a first reading in the United States, Sexual Misconduct of the Middle Classes has been performed for audiences in Canada and in Australia.